Bears are active in Grand Teton

 If Your Application is Approved

-Upon approval of the application, you must present certificate of insurance and a $100 permit fee.
-If it is deemed that a monitor (NPS employee) is to be assigned to your project, there will be a minimum fee of $154 per monitor for the first two hours and $50 per monitor per hour thereafter.
-A minimum of $154 per monitor will be charged for any assignment, including the cancellation of a given project, regardless of the reason.
+Upon approval of the application, you must present certificate of insurance.
+If it is deemed that a monitor (NPS employee) is to be assigned to your project, there will be a cost recovery rate of $200.00 per monitor for the first two hours and $50.00 per monitor per hour thereafter.
+A minimum of $200.00 per monitor will be charged for any assignment, including the cancellation of a given project, regardless of the reason if cancelled less than 24 hours in advance.

 Beginning May 15, 2006 the following location fee schedule is in effect: